kel2ck/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 13- Write a function that frees a listint-t list.

-14- Write a function that finds the loop in a linked list
+14- Write a function that finds the loop in a linked list.